sophon-org/zksync-sso-clave-contracts/README.md

 ## Lint project

-At the root level of the monorepo, run the `npm run lint` command to run linting across the project.
+At the root level of the monorepo, run the `pnpm run lint` command to run linting across the project.

 To fix lint issues that come up from linting, run the `lint:fix` command.